 - Press Windows + R, type msconfig, and hit Enter.

 - In the System Configuration window, select Boot tab followed by Advanced options...

-- In the BOOT Advanced Options window, check Maximum memory and set the value at 3072.
+- Check Maximum memory and set the value at 3072.

-- Click OK > OK to close all open windows including the System Configuration
+- Click OK to close all open windows, including the System Configuration

-- Restart your PC.
-Audio should be back.
+- Restart your PC, and the audio should be back.

 This is especially applicable to those notebook devices that have an installed memory of 4 GB.

 However, if the issue isn’t resolved, you might also want to check if a Windows 10 update is available.
 Do a virus scan as well as with the latest version of your antivirus software.